-- 1150.
+1150.
 Introduction to Justice and Public Safety (3).
-An overview of the criminal justice system, including crime, law enforcement, courts, corrections and juvenile justice. - 1160.
+An overview of the criminal justice system, including crime, law enforcement, courts, corrections and juvenile justice.

+Description of Courses: Justice and Public Safety

+1160.
 Introduction to Security (3).
-Survey of security administration in business, industry and government; consideration of problems and issues affecting the relationship between publicly funded law enforcement and the private sector. - 1250.
+Survey of security administration in business, industry and government; consideration of problems and issues affecting the relationship between publicly funded law enforcement and the private sector.

+1250.
 Law Enforcement Theory and Practice (3).
 Focuses on the theory of law enforcement at the local, state and federal levels of government.
 Police ethics and past, current and future changes in law enforcement policies and practices discussed.